 Funding is available in the range of US$25,000 to US$50,000 for one year of total direct costs.
 Following the completion of the proposed study, a second year of funding may be requested by application.
 Upon receipt of a signed CCF letter of agreement and IRB or IACUC approval, CCF will disburse funds in installments during the grant period.

-The submission deadline for full grant applications is Friday, September 5, 2014 by 5:00 p.m.
-Eastern Standard Time with final award decisions to be made in January 2015.
+The submission deadline for full grant applications is Friday, September 4, 2015 by 5:00 p.m. eastern standard time with final award decisions to be made in January 2016.
 Please refer to the below downloadable documents for more information on the application process and required documents:

 Letter of Intent Instructions & Form (pdf)